Home Blog Rental Lease Agreement Review

 What to Look for in a Rental Lease Agreement

-A rental lease agreement is an important document because it establishes a clear understanding of the landlord’s and tenant’s obligations during the tenancy.
+A rental lease agreement is an important document because it establishes a clear understanding of the landlord’s and tenant’s responsibilities during the tenancy.
 When conducting a lease agreement review, you should look for the following key elements:

 • Security deposit.
 Many landlords require a security deposit that will be used if the tenant causes any damage to the property.
-This provision should include the amount of the security deposit, the conditions for refund, and how the property's condition is documented upon move-in and move-out.
+This term should include the amount of the security deposit, the conditions for refund, and how the property's condition is documented upon move-in and move-out.

 • Lease duration.
 Lease durations can vary from long-term leases to month-to-month contracts.
 This should be agreed upon by the parties and detailed in the contract.
 The contract can also include the option to renew the lease.